thestubborndev/finance_tracker_server/README.md

 1. [Sign up for Plaid](https://dashboard.plaid.com/signup/) and update the Plaid `clientId` and `secret` in the `config.js` file.

 2. Next, we need to retrieve an `accessToken` associated with the bank account balances you'd like to keep track of.
 Each `accessToken` is connected to an online banking login credential.
-To make this as painless a process as possible, I wrote a small script that should help you get `accessTokens` in a matter of seconds.
+To make this as painless as possible, I wrote a small script that should help you get `accessTokens` in a matter of seconds.
 Open the `plaid_access_token_fetcher.js` file thats inside the `setup` folder.
 Fill in your online banking username and password credentials, choose your banking institition and run this script with the following command:

 ```
-babel . --out-dir ./transpiled --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx'; node transpiled/setup/plaid_access_token_fetcher.js
+node ./node_modules/babel-cli/bin/babel . --out-dir ./transpiled --retain-lines --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx';; node transpiled/setup/plaid_access_token_fetcher.js
 ```

 This will print the `accessToken` associated with the bank account details.
 In order to tell the program which record in the Airtable 'Assets' table this accessToken is associated with, edit the `airtableAssetNameToAccessToken` object in the `config.js` file.